-Risk management is focused on the protection of the trees.
+Risk management is focused on the protection of the Trees (the main primary asset).
 In addition to the use of insurance, the Manager is required to use all other risk mitigation measures practical in respect of the forestry management and harvest management.

-Special risk management measures are required at harvest, when the trees are felled, converted into logs, and the logs sold.
-From the sale proceeds the harvest costs are paid, before the resulting net amount is passed back into the custody of the Supervisor for the investment.
+Special risk management measures are required at harvest, when the asset attached to the Land (the tree) is detached from the Land, converted into a log, and the log converted into material amounts of cash.
+From this cash the harvest costs are paid, before the resulting net amount is passed back into the custody of the Supervisor for the investment.